 The interaction program was organized with the objective of discussing the challenges and opportunities of digitalization, platform economy and artificial intelligence at work especially in the services sector and its impact upon the work and worker’s organization.
 The program was organized as the panel discussion where the key presentation was by Mr. Krishna Prasad Bhandari, an expert on the issue.
 The presentation was an eye opener in terms of the future world of work and the challenges and opportunities it would have upon the working people.

-The World Economic Forum has said, “ Fourth Industrial Revolution is imminent and that the role of humans in the workplace will change infavor of smart machines and automation.”
-There will be challenges for human to compete with the robots whereby our focus from now has to be around reskilling, diversifying, new professions and fields of work etc. and many more.
-However, this would not only be the end but acceleration forfreelancing employees, creation of new potential for self-employment etc. would have positive vibes into it.
+The World Economic Forum has said, “ Fourth Industrial Revolution is imminent and that the role of humans in the workplace will change in favor of smart machines and automation.”
+There will be challenges for the human to compete with the robots whereby our focus from now has to be around reskilling, diversifying, new professions and fields of work, etc. and many more.
+However, this would not only be the end, but acceleration for freelancing employees, the creation of new potential for self-employment, etc. would have positive vibes into it.

 Speaking as the chief guest for the discussion forum, Christopher NG said the trade union’s vision has to be more focused on the upcoming challenge to protect the decent work for the workers.
-We think it is too early to think about the new work features, but it has been slowly introduced in our part of the world and there are several impact of it including the job cuts, increasing precarious condition of work, gender aspects and many more.
-Hence, he urged the trade union leaders in the national and local level to lobby and act for combating the challenges that are susceptible in future.
+We think it is too early to think about the new work features, but it has been slowly introduced in our part of the world, and there are several impacts of it including the job cuts, increasing precarious condition of work, gender aspects and many more.
+Hence, he urged the trade union leaders in the national and local level to lobby and act for combating the challenges that are susceptible in the future.

 Speaking into the session, Mr. Ganesh Regmi, Acting President of All Nepal Trade Union Federation ( ANTUF)focused the trade union’s role in protecting the informal workers.
 The change is inevitable and so is development, which we have come upon.
-But, trade unions should be well aware about what can be its effect upon the work and the workers and accordingly the strategy should be developed.
-Mr. Lal Bahadur Pakhrin, President of Confederation of Nepalese Professional (CONEP)acknowledged the UNI’s initiative towards the discussion on the future world of work.
-We have seen the technological intervention in our workplace, but since it is very less we don’t feel it would affect us.
-But, he accepted that the trade union movement should lead in developing the policies instruments to protect the workers from the ill effect.
+But, trade unions should be well aware of what can be its effect upon the work and the workers and accordingly the strategy should be developed.
+Mr. Lal Bahadur Pakhrin, President of Confederation of Nepalese Professional (CONEP), acknowledged the UNI’s initiative towards the discussion on the future world of work.
+We have seen the technological intervention in our workplace, but since it is very less, we don’t feel it would affect us.
+But, he accepted that the trade union movement should lead to developing the policies instruments to protect the workers from the ill effect.

-The discussion concluded with the note on the discussion to be continued in future and trade unions attention has to be more into the issue to prepare us to combat the challenges in future
+The discussion concluded with the note on the debate to be continued in future and trade unions attention has to be more into the issue to prepare us to combat the challenges in future